prg127/Note_app/README.md

 # Note_app
-a basic note app in Node JS
+a basic note app in Node js